 Dr. Taylor is an expert on women’s rights and women’s participation in conflict prevention, conflict resolution, and post-conflict reconstruction.
 She has extensive experience working with non-governmental organizations, UN actors, and UN Member States on these issues.
-She joined the International Peace Institute (IPI) as a Research Fellow in August 2017, and leads the organization’s program on women, peace and security.
-Prior to joining IPI, she was the women, peace and security advocate in the women’s rights division at Human Rights Watch.
+A Senior Fellow at the International Peace Institute (IPI), she leads the organization’s program on women, peace and security.
+Prior to joining IPI, she was the women, peace and security advocate in the women’s rights division at Human Rights Watch (HRW).
 She focused both on international accountability frameworks on women’s rights in conflict, and on women, peace and security concerns in specific country situations, including Burma, Afghanistan, Syria, and the Central African Republic.
 Before joining HRW, Sarah was the Executive Coordinator of the NGO Working Group on Women, Peace and Security.
 Under her leadership, the NGOWG developed innovative policy briefings and accountability tools for the UN Security Council’s obligations on women, peace and security.
 In her academic work, Sarah has conducted research on women conflict negotiators, particularly in Mexico, Guatemala, and El Salvador, and has written on numerous aspects of the women, peace and security agenda.
 Sarah holds an MA from the University of Canterbury in New Zealand, and an MPhil and a PhD from the New School for Social Research in New York, all in Political Science.

 Conflict Processes & War